 Wildlife in South Stack

 Atlantic puffins can be seen in spring and early summer when they gather in breeding colonies around South Stack Island.
-They can be seen peering from rocky craggs in the cliff faces where they make their nests, or bobbing up and down on the sea around the cliffs.
-As they are quite small puffins are difficult to see from the tops of the cliffs.
-However, armed with a pair of binoculars, their brightly coloured beak can’t be missed.
-Wildside recommends visiting the reserve’s visitor centre to see where puffins have been recently spotted.
-There is also a camera trained on the puffin nesting area during the spring and summer season which offers close up views.
+They can be seen peering from rocky crags in the cliff faces where they make their nests, or bobbing up and down on the sea around the cliffs.
+As they are quite small, puffins are difficult to see from the tops of the cliffs.
+However, armed with a pair of binoculars, their brightly coloured beak can’t be missed if they’re present.
+There are fewer numbers of puffins than other seabirds so WildSide recommends visiting the reserve’s visitor centre to see where they have been recently spotted.
+There’s also a camera trained on the puffin nesting area during the spring and summer season which offers close-up views.